ore-code/ore-cms-js/docs/02-pages.md

 **Example**

-A basic page written using Markdown.
+_A basic page written using Markdown_

 	Heading 1
 	=========